xyfer/android-chess/README.md

 speed-chess

 First person to get check wins!
-Throw away archaic notions of strategy and end-game percision -- simply bum rush your opponent to secure victory!
+Throw away the archaic notions of strategy and end-game theory -- simply bum rush your opponent to secure victory!